-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company is an exploration stage company, does not have traditional sources of revenue, and has historically relied on equity and related party financing to cover its operating expenses.
-Although the Company has been successful in raising funds to date, there can be no assurance that adequate or sufficient funding will be available in the future or available under terms acceptable to the Company.
+We draw attention to Note 1 of the financial statements, which indicates that as at February 29, 2024, the Company had a working capital deficiency of \$93,325 and that although the Company has been successful in raising funds to date, there can be no assurance that adequate or sufficient funding will be available in the future.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.